montlewis/perch-redactor-default/README.md

 You can add or remove additional plugins to the config file and redactor-plugins folder.
 The config file is set to read values from the `editor-config` textarea attribute. (`<perch:content id="desciption" type="textarea" label="Text" html editor="redactor" editor-config="full" >`) It expect a value of `full`, `simple`, or `minimal`.

 Note: The css file for the inlinestyle plugin is loaded through the `/perch/addons/plugins/ui/_config.inc` file.
-THere may be a way to do this through the editor config file.
+There may be a way to do this through the editor config file.

 I use this as a starting point for my redactor usage in Perch CMS.